 There are also several public policy obligations that are unsettled or need updating.
 Some involve sharing information and registration.
 Others involve sharing the benefits of the space economy with all nations, regardless of their level of technological advancement.
 Both of these issues – private activity and public policies – can only be addressed by an international framework of laws for outer space.

-The Space Treaty Project has proposed an Implementation Agreement for the Moon Treaty that fulfills that function.
+The Space Treaty Institute has proposed an Implementation Agreement for the Moon Treaty that fulfills that function.
 The Agreement is based on four organizational principles:

 1. The legal framework must be comprehensive in scope and support all private activity